bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/code-review-and-bip324.md

 I would encourage everyone who is interested in that to just start digging into the codes, don't be shy, ask contributors.
 I think everyone is more than willing to help and yeah if the time comes and you contributed enough, don't also be shy to apply for a grant, for example, at Brink.
-Which, Yeah, that's also, yeah, meeting people is also important, going to events and I enjoyed also the COREdev meetings and yeah, thanks also to Brink for the support of course and more excited than ever for the journey what the future brings.
+Meeting people is also important, going to events and I enjoyed also the Coredev meetings and yeah, thanks also to Brink for the support of course and more excited than ever for the journey what the future brings.

 Mike Schmidt: 00:43:24